Tushar4059x/Shiftora-website/content/blog/10-business-tasks-you-should-automate-today.md

 ---
 title: "10 Business Tasks You Should Automate Today (And How to Do It)"
 slug: "10-business-tasks-you-should-automate-today"
-metaTitle: "10 Business Tasks to Automate Today | Complete Guide | ScaletrailAI"
+metaTitle: "10 Business Tasks to Automate Today | Complete Guide | ShiftoraAI"
 metaDescription: "Discover the 10 most impactful business tasks you can automate right now.
 Step-by-step implementation guide with tools, costs, and expected ROI for each."
 excerpt: "Stop wasting time on tasks that should run themselves.
 Here are 10 high-impact automations you can implement this week."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-19"
 readTime: "15 min read"
 category: "Implementation Guide"